tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/time-series-insights-reference-reference-data-api.md

 ## API Overview

 The reference data management API is a batch API.
 All operations against this API are http POST operations.
 Each operation accepts a payload.
 The payload is a JSON object.
 This object defines a single property.
-The property key is the name of the operation which can be one of the following:
+The property key is the name of an operation allowed by the API.
+The operation names are the following:

 * [put](time-series-insights-reference-reference-data-api.md#put-reference-data-items)
 * [patch](time-series-insights-reference-reference-data-api.md#patch-reference-data-items)